How Safe Am I Given What I See? Calibrated Prediction of Safety Chances for Image-Controlled Autonomy: Experimental Results

-An example reliability diagram (Fig.~\ref{fig:reliability-diagrams}), shows a common trend we witnessed among uncalibrated chance predictors: underconfident for rejected class (below $0.5$), overconfident for the selected class (above $0.5$).
-We can see that calibration reduces the overconfidence and leads to a lower ECE/MCE across even long prediction horizon, as per Fig.~\ref{fig:ece-over-horizon}.
+An example reliability diagram (Fig.~\ref{fig:reliability-diagrams}), shows a common trend we witnessed among uncalibrated chance predictors: underconfident for the rejected class (below $0.5$), overconfident for the chosen class (above $0.5$).
+More results are shown in Tab.~\ref{tab:ececar} and ~\ref{tab:ecepole}.
+We can see that our calibration reduces the overconfidence and leads to a lower ECE --- even for long prediction horizons, as per Tab.~\ref{tab:ececar} and~\ref{tab:ecepole}.
 The most effective calibrators were the isotonic regression for the racing car and ENIR for the cart pole.
 Furthermore, our calibrated predictive intervals are well-aligned with the calibration uncertainty.
 This leads us to conclude that safety chance prediction is a more suitable formulation for highly uncertain image-controlled autonomous systems.

+\paragraph{Result 5: Conformal calibration coverage is reliable.} Supporting our theoretical claims, the predicted intervals for calibration errors contained the true error values from the test data (Fig. ~\ref{fig:coverage}).
+The sizes of these intervals are in Tab.~\ref{tab:intervalcar} and ~\ref{tab:intervalpole}, where the coverage of racing car is $97.74\%\pm3.46\%$ and cart pole is $95.91\%\pm6.65\%$.
+Our average error bound is $ 0.0924\pm0.0438$ for the racing car and $ 0.0409\pm0.0200$ for the cartpole.
+Therefore, our predicted chance $\pm$ its bin's calibration bound can be used reliably and informatively online.